 Even before you reach the required retirement age you can ask for information on your pension payments’ account to check whether all relevant contribution times have been included.
 Please note that this is not an application to initiate pension payments:

-Pensions from the German Pension fund are being paid when you reach the required retirement age (Altersrente), as disability benefits (Erwerbsminderungsrente), or survivor’s benefits for a widow, widower or orphan (Hinterbliebenenrente)
+Pensions from the German Pension fund are being paid when you reach the required retirement age (Altersrente), as disability benefits (Erwerbsminderungsrente), or survivor’s benefits for a widow, widower or orphan (Hinterbliebenenrente).
+Please find the relevant forms here.

 With all applications you will have to include a notarized life and citizenship certificate (Lebens- und Staatsangehörigkeitsbescheinigung).
 It can be notarized by the Embassy/Consulate General or by a notary public.